NONTODEV/AutomatedTesting/README.md

 # AutomatedTesting Project

-This project is designed to automate the testing of the login page for the website `https://www.saucedemo.com/`.
-The automation framework uses [Playwright](https://playwright.dev/) for browser-based testing, ensuring that all functionalities of the login page work as expected.
+This project is designed to automate the testing of the website `https://www.saucedemo.com/`.
+The automation framework uses [Playwright](https://playwright.dev/) for browser-based testing, ensuring that all functionalities work as expected.

 ## Features
 - Automated navigation to the login page.